fortana-co/youtube-multi-dl/README.md

 - `-r`, `--remove-chapters-source-file`: for video with chapters, remove source file after download
 - `-s` STRIP_PATTERNS [STRIP_PATTERNS ...], `--strip-patterns` STRIP_PATTERNS [STRIP_PATTERNS ...]: remove patterns from title(s)
 - `-S`, `--strip-meta`: remove artist and album names from title(s)

+### File Names
+It might look like __youtube-multi-dl__ isn't doing a great job of cleaning file names.
+You pass `-S` but it doesn't strip the artist/album name!
+It leaves the YouTube video ID in there!

+This is how it's supposed to work; __youtube-multi-dl__ needs the meta info in the file name.
+What it actually cleans is the song's title (the __ID3 title tag__).
+This determines the name of the track in your music player.

 ## Contributing